Tai Dam language

 The Tai Dam language is similar to Thai and Lao (including Isan), but it is not close enough to be readily understood by most Thai and Lao (Isan) speakers.
 In particular, the Khmer, Pali and Sanskrit additions to Thai and Lao (Isan) are largely missing from Tai Dam.

 Geographical distribution

 Tai Dam is spoken in Vietnam, China, Laos, and Thailand.
-In central Thailand, it is known as Thai Song.
+In central and western Thailand, it is known as Thai Song.

 Tai Dam speakers in China are classified as part of the Dai nationality along with almost all the other Tai peoples.
 But in Vietnam they are given their own nationality (with the White Tai) where they are classified (confusingly for English speakers) as the Thái nationality (meaning Tai people).